Shaista Wahab

-Shaista Wahab has written Dari language books.
+Shaista Wahab is an Afghan writer.
+She has written Dari language books.
 Her book A Brief History of Afghanistan was published in 2007.
 Wahab was a librarian and professor at the University of Nebraska at Omaha where she coordinated the Arthur Paul Afghanistan Collection in the Dr. C.C. and Mabel L. Criss Library Archives & Special Collections.
 An oral history specialist, she served as a consultant to the Afghanistan Unveiled (2002–2003) film project by Independent Lens, which was later picked up by PBS.